miguel776/spring-mvc-jpa-junit-crud/README.md

 The following development implements a REST-JSON API that performs the CRUD operations of the Employees entity using Spring MVC, JPA and maven-compiler-plugin.

-# it has used the follow tecnologies.
+# It has used the follow tecnologies.

 • Java 8 • Spring MVC • Spring DATA-JPA • Junit4 • Hibernate • Maven • Jackson Library • H2 as a database